arabine/open-story-teller/docs/editor-dev.md

 You'll need:

-- Qt6.x development files
+- A C++ compiler
-- Inno-setup (to generate the Windows installer)
+- CMake build utility

 ## How to build

-Open the CMakeLists.txt with your favorite IDE (ie, QtCreator) or build from the command line.
+Open the CMakeLists.txt with your favorite IDE (ie, QtCreator, Visual Studio Code) or build from the command line.

 # Architecture